doolin/logical-replication-demo/readme.md

 ## Semi-automated setup

-We're going to use a container named `posttag` for the entire exercise.
+We're going to use a container named `subscriber1` for the entire exercise.
 The following procedure is a fast track, where many of the relevant commands are scripted:

 1. open 3 iterms pointed to this directory.
-1. ensure the relevant container is stopped `docker stop posttag`
+1. ensure the relevant container is stopped `docker stop subscriber1`
 1. run `./cleanup.sh` to remove previous docker cruft.
 Note: this nukes everything docker which isn't running.
 1. run `./start.sh` to build and run the docker container with the second postgres database.
-1. run `docker logs -f posttag` in one of the terminals
+1. run `docker logs -f subscriber1` in one of the terminals
 1. run `replication.sh` to configure the publisher running on localhost and subscriber running in a docker container.
 1. log into the publisher database on localhost `psql -U postgres` -d foobar
 1. log into the subscriber database on the container `PGPASSWORD=foobar psql -U postgres -p 5433 -h localhost`